SophiaMcMahon/SophiaMcMahon/README.md

 ### Hi there! 👋
 ### - ⚡ I'm a Junior Software Developer, pursuing my Bachelor's at Washington State University
-### - 🔭 I’m currently working as a Software Engineering Intern at Free+ International School in Tokyo
+### - 🔭 I’m currently working on a full-stack web development project for Free+ International School in Tokyo
 ### - 🌱 I’m currently learning React
 ### - 📫 How to reach me: sophiamcmahon02@gmail.com